Magellanic Clouds: Characteristics

 In 2019, astronomers discovered the young star cluster Price-Whelan 1 using Gaia data.
 The star cluster has a low metallicity and belongs to the leading arm of the Magellanic Clouds.
 The existence of this star cluster suggests that the leading arm of the Magellanic Clouds is 90,000 light-years away from the Milky Way—closer than previously thought.

 Mini Magellanic Cloud (MMC)

 Astrophysicists D. S. Mathewson, V. L. Ford and N. Visvanathan proposed that the SMC may in fact be split in two, with a smaller section of this galaxy behind the main part of the SMC (as seen from Earth's perspective), and separated by about 30,000 light years.
 They suggest the reason for this is due to a past interaction with the LMC splitting the SMC, and that the two sections are still moving apart.
 They have dubbed this smaller remnant the Mini Magellanic Cloud.
+This hypothesis was confirmed in 2023.
+The part of the SMC which is closer to Earth lies 196,000 light-years (60 kiloparsecs) away, whereas the farther part lies 215,000 light-years (66 kiloparsecs) away.